February 2001 airstrike in Iraq

-On February 16, 2001, U.S. president George W. Bush ordered air strikes on five military targets near the Iraqi capital of Baghdad.
+On February 16, 2001, U.S. President George W. Bush ordered air strikes on five military targets near the Iraqi capital of Baghdad.
 The strikes came in response to imminent Iraqi threats to aircraft patrolling the no-fly zones.
 Many countries, including U.S. allies, have condemned the airstrikes, which they have called illegal.
-The U.S. military said the bombing was essentially a self-defense operation.
-It was president Bush's first military action since taking office.
+The U.S. military said the bombing was essentially a self-defense operation, due to the increased frequency and enhanced capabilities of Iraqi air defense systems.
+It was President Bush's first military action since taking office.